Historic Mount Olive Cemetery -

 News-Journal,

-struck a colored Cemetery, the existence of which many had forgotten. |
+the existence of which many had forgotten. |

 1910 Wilmington City Directory Ezion Cemetery - located between 2nd and 3rd and Union and